kentoxd/pitch-parfait/PITCH_PARFAIT_SETUP.md

 - Generate reports and analytics
 - Provide better customer experience

-For any questions or issues, refer to the Firebase documentation or check the browser console for error messages.
+For any questions or issues, refer to the Firebase documentation or check the browser console for error messages..